 On behalf of the Innocence Network and Pennsylvania Innocence Project, helped persuade the U.S. Court of Appeals for the Third Circuit to allow evidence of a convicted individual’s actual innocence that was not presented to the trial court to act as a gateway to merits consideration of otherwise time-barred habeas claims.

 On behalf of law historians, filed amici briefs in federal district and appellate courts regarding the definition of “emoluments” used in the Constitution.Read More

 C&G helped secure a victory in a case alleging that President Trump violated the Foreign Emoluments Clause of the Constitution by accepting benefits from foreign governments without seeking and obtaining congressional consent.
-C&G represents five legal historians who filed an amicus brief citing extensive historical sources demonstrating that the Founding Founders shared the plaintiffs’ definition of emoluments.
+C&G represents five legal historians who filed an amicus brief citing extensive historical sources demonstrating that the Founding Fathers shared the plaintiffs’ definition of emoluments.
 Judge Emmet Sullivan of the U.S. District Court for the District of Columbia, in denying Trump’s motion to dismiss for failure to state a claim, expressly stated that “[t]he Court appreciates the illuminating analysis provided by the amici,” and that “Amici Legal Historians soundly reject the President’s narrow definition of Emolument as inaccurate, unrepresentative, and misleading.”